 - Another reason, of course, is the Double Standard in the society being depicted.
 Many otherwise potential Action Girl works take place in places and times where women were not intentionally sent, eg, the combat forces of the vast majority of armies until very recent history.
 Even now when they are free to join for example, the Canadian infantry, SWAT officers, etc. they still tend to be male-dominated professions (e.g., in the Canadian military, more than 2 decades after integration, women only make up 2.4% of combat troops).
 So all things being equal, of course there will be far more depictions of men then women fighting when men are more likely to fight in Real Life.
 The only ways around are either to intentionally focus on women as in Mulan or to go into Politically Correct History.
 A better done example of the latter (despite its many other flaws) is the 2004 film King Arthur, wherein Guinevere is changed from the older and traditional depictions of a Roman to a so-called "Woad" in order for her have a reason for taking the field (Pictic women unlike Roman ones, did go to battle certain times).

 - There's a biological basis behind this social dynamic.
 Testosterone builds muscle mass and bone density, both of which are necessary for physical prowess.
 It's why they have weight classes in boxing and separate men's and women's sports.
 Technique can make up for some degree of power differential, but not to the point that someone who weighs 90 lbs will take on someone who weighs 220.
-Men have much higher testosterone levels, 30x higher or more, than women, which is why virtually any strength measurement of any sampling of males and females will find the males to be physically stronger, even with strength training.
+On average, the level of testosterone in an adult male's system at any given time is 7 to 8 times that of an adult female, which is why virtually any strength measurement of any sampling of males and females will find the males to be physically stronger, even with strength training.
 That's why men tend to take on social roles involving physical dominance, whatever those roles may be in whatever culture.
 The butt-kicking pixies of Hollywood and video games might make profits, but they're unrealistic.